machinelearningnuremberg/QuickTune/README.md

 unzip PLT_VIL_Micro.zip
 ```

-You can fine-tune network by providing any hyperparameter as follows:
+From the root folder, you can fine-tune the network by providing any hyperparameter as follows:

 ```bash
 mkdir output